judekanjamala/RelRL/examples/README.md

   information about non-public values.
 - **SSSP**: Establishes equivalence of two priority queue modules with different internals.
 Client program is Dijkstra's single source shortest paths algorithm.

-Currently, a few VCs for the client in **SSSP** remain to be verified.
-These relate to WhyRel's encoding of field updates and can be discharged by adding frame conditions to loop invariants.
-To be addressed in the next revision of WhyRel.